Visual studio code

 ``CMAKE_BUILD_TYPE``.
 Therefore, by design the configuration to build

-must be define through the building options (and not by the
+must be defined through the building options (and not by the

 ``CMAKE_BUILD_TYPE`` options for the configuration).
 This can be